How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 sudo systemctl restart fail2ban

-To ban an IP address in a specific jail, use the following command:
+To ban an IP address in a specific jail, execute the command:

 sudo fail2ban-client set <jail-name> banip <ip-addresss>

-Replace <jail-name> with the name of the jail you want to apply the ban, and <ip-address> with the IP address you want to ban.
+In this command, replace <jail-name> with the relevant jail name and <ip-address> with the IP you wish to ban.
 For example:

 sudo fail2ban-client set apache-badbots banip 192.168.1.1

-To unban an IP address in a specific jail, use the following command:
+To reverse a ban, unbanning an IP address in a specific jail, use:

 sudo fail2ban-client set <jail-name> unbanip <ip-address>